rajprakrit/Image-Inpainting-Pytorch/README.md

 python main.py
 ```

-### A simple interactive inpainting GUI
+## A simple interactive inpainting GUI
 <img src="./tkinterGUI.png" width="100%" alt="gui">
 A GUI written using tkinter is given in `painter.py`.
-Run the following code to launch the GUI
+Run the following code to launch the GUI:
-+
 ```shell
 python painter.py
 ```

-### To run for a single image
+## To run for a single image
 - Remove all files from test_data and tesd_data_mask
 - Now launch the GUI by running python painter.py
 - Load the desired image